Spin-1/2 kagome Heisenberg antiferromagnet: Machine learning discovery of the spinon pair density wave ground state: Introduction

-Our numerical calculations were performed on NVIDIA A100 80GB GPUs and using NetKet,\cite{Carleo2,Vicentini2} JAX,\cite{Frostig} FLAX,\cite{Heek} and OPTAX\cite{Hessel} libraries.
+Our numerical calculations were performed using computational speedup on GPUs and NetKet,\cite{Carleo2,Vicentini2} JAX,\cite{Frostig} FLAX,\cite{Heek} and OPTAX\cite{Hessel} libraries.
 Contrary to the results obtained previously with other methods, we find that the kagome lattice antiferromagnet ground state is a spinon pair density wave (PDW) state that does not break time-reversal symmetry or any of the lattice symmetries.
 The state appears due to the spinon Cooper pairing instability close to two Dirac nodes of the underlying $U(1)$ Dirac spin liquid found with recent flux insertion supplemented DMRG approach\cite{He} and also with projected fermionic wave-function approaches\cite{Ran,Iqbal,Iqbal2,Iqbal3,Hermele,Ma,Iqbal4,Iqbal5} and within the tensor-network states formalism.\cite{Liao,Lee} The found spinon PDW resembles the pair density wave state studied previously in the context of underdoped cuprate superconductors in connection with pseudogap phase\cite{Agterberg,Lee3,Lee4,Xu,Chakraborty} and has significantly lower energy than the ground state energy values obtained by other methods.
 In particular, for the studied system sizes we find that the PDW energy has $\approx 1.78\%$ lower value than the ground state energy found by SU(2) symmetric density matrix renormalization group calculations.\cite{Depenbrock}

 The paper is organized as follows.
-In Sec. \ref{sec:GCNN} we describe the GCNN wave-function ans\"atze.
-In Sec. \ref{sec:SR} we explain wave-function optimization procedure.
+In Sec. \ref{sec:GCNN} we describe the GCNN wave-function ans\"atze and explain wave-function optimization procedure.
 Our results for the ground state properties and low-energy excited states are presented in Sec. \ref{sec:GroundState}.
+Description of the found spinon pair density wave ground state and possible induced secondary orders within Abrikosov fermion parton construction is presented in Sec. \ref{sec:PartonConstruction}.
 We summarize our results, draw conclusions and discuss future research directions in the last section, Sec. \ref{sec:Conclusions}.